28 mins read

 - Painting and paper hanging: As its name suggests, this subcontractor is responsible for painting interior and exterior surfaces with great precision and attention to detail.
 Their process includes masking, sanding, priming, and caulking to leave the surface ready for painting.
 They are also in charge of installing wallpaper if needed.

-The Importance Of Efficiently Managing Subcontractors
+The Importance of Efficiently Managing Subcontractors

 A well-thought-out subcontractor management system will ensure your projects cost less and take less time to be completed.
 All aspects of the relationship will be managed beforehand, preventing any issues or delays due to misunderstandings, which means there will be fewer risks to mitigate.
 Other benefits include: